-1. Remove the tailpipe bolt.
+1. Remove the tailpipe bolts.

-1. Tailpipe bolt

-2. Tailpipe

-- 2. Remove the tailpipe by pulling it out of the muffler. - 3.
+- 1. Tailpipe bolt - 2.
+Tailpipe - 2.
+Remove the tailpipe by pulling it out of the muffler, and then remove the gasket. - 3.
 Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.